unraid/docs/docs/legacy/FAQ/Shrink_array.md

 - **Notice: This section has been partially rewritten, is not well tested yet.
 But it's based on the old tried and true method for removing drives**
-- *These instructions assume you are using unRAID v6, but may work for unRAID v5 also.*
+- *These instructions assume you are using Unraid v6, but may work for Unraid v5 also.*
 - *This procedure starts by removing all drive assignments.
 You will then need to reenter all of them from your notes, making any changes you desire.*